 Weak cinematic tropes coupled with forehead-slappingly bad solutions just suck any fun out of this movie.
 Add to this the overly annoying presence of child martial artist Ernie Reyes Jr and… Yeah, just skip this one.
 Trust me.
 The Red Sonya/Sonja issue even lead to a lawsuit, reading about which is almost as entertaining as this movie.
 When one of the choices for the starring role, Sandahl Bergman (Valeria from Conan the Barbarian), passes on the role to play the villain? ‘nuff said.

-Originally planned as Conan the Conqueror, Schwarzenegger’s contract was up had run out.
+Originally planned as Conan the Conqueror, Schwarzenegger’s contract had run out.
 Committed to Predator, and likely a little sore about how his Red Sonja “cameo” was expanded, renewal was out of the question.
 The script languished for 10 years before being recast with Kevin Sorbo in the lead as Kull.
 The producers managed to strip everything from this movie that had made Conan popular: the sweeping grandeur of Basil Poledouris’ soundtrack, the presence of box office star Schwarzenegger, and grand exterior vistas.

 There really isn’t a lot to show from a movie that had the EXACT same budget as the original Conan outing.
 The story is loosely taken from the Howard tale “Hour of the Dragon”, making it the most “authentic” of the Howard films but one can bypass this movie completely and be fine.
 For the record though, it is still a better movie than Red Sonja and die-hard Conan buffs may enjoy seeing Sven-Ole Thorsen in yet another Howard film (his fourth to Schwarzenegger’s three)